-As of 31 December 2019, deposits with certain banks totaling RMB7,000,000 (31 December 2018: RMB7,000,000) were used as security for bank loans facilities, i.e. onshore guarantees for offshore loans.
-The relevant bank deposits will be released upon the settlement of relevant bank loans.
+As of 31 December 2020, no deposit with banks (31 December 2019: RMB7,000,000) was used as security for bank loans facilities.
+The relevant bank deposits used as security for bank loans facilities disclosed in the annual report for the year ended 31 December 2019 were released upon the settlement of relevant bank loans during the year.